DimitriosVogiatzis/In-cylinder-data-processing-on-ICE/Misfire_Identification/Misfire_readme.md

 Then, the motivo of consecutive combustions before each and every misfire is identified and presented in a normalized histogram.
 Finally the average number of consecutive combustions and it's standart deviation are calculated.

+## How to use
+1. Load your pressure signal data to a matlab stuck at the same folder or use the default.
+2. Open the Pattern_misfire.m and set your pressure limit or use the default.
+3. Run the Pattern_misfire.m

 ## Contributors:
 [Dimitrios Vogiatzis]